Pronunciation skills: Glossary, bibliography and activities

 Pronunciation skills: Syllabic l

 This lesson practises the pronunciation of syllabic l.
-Normally, a syllable contains a vowel, but sometimes l can form a syllable without any vowel sound, as in people, with the second syllable consisting simply of the sounds /p/ + /l/, with no vowel between them.
-Syllabic l occurs in a lot of words with the spelling ‘consonant + le’.
-It also occcurs when the contraction ‘ll occurs after a consonant sound, as in that’ll do.
+It occurs in many words with the spelling ‘consonant + le’, and also when the contraction ‘ll occurs after a consonant sound, as in that’ll do.

 Pronunciation skills: Stress in compound nouns

-This lesson by Jonathan Marks focuses on a typical stress pattern in compound nouns.
-Students form compounds to fit definitions and then practise the compounds by asking questions.
+This lesson focuses on stress patterns in compound nouns.
+Students form compounds to fit definitions then practise them by asking questions.

 Pronunciation skills: Adverbs of frequency

 Adverbs of frequency such as always and sometimes are a familiar teaching point.
-But there are plenty of other commonly-used adverbial phrases expressing frequency, and these tend to have fixed stress patterns.
 This lesson by Jonathan Marks practises some of these phrases with a particular focus on their stress patterns.

 Pronunciation skills: Sound and spelling